playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 }
 ```

-WIth these few features, we're able to utilize much of the functionality of generics.
+With these few features, we're able to utilize much of the functionality of generics.

 However, I know I haven't answered what the `<>` really is for.
 Well, much like type variables, there's also the ability to pass types as "type arguments" when generics are applied to a function.